 The metropolis is so densely populated that finding an empty space (or even privacy) is nearly impossible.
 Mumbai is one of the busiest, gridlocked, and highly populated cities on earth, and is the most cramped city on the planet – there is less space per person than in New York, Mexico City, Shanghai, Hong Kong, and yes, even Tokyo!

 #18: A Deadly Rail System

 Around 3,500 people die from train-related accidents each year in Mumbai alone – thats the equivalent of about 10 people per day!
-There are a number of factors – mainly, passengers falling or being pushed off carriages travelling too fast, or overcrowded, and people fatally injured whilst crossing railway tracks.
+There are a number of factors – mainly, passengers falling or being pushed off carriages traveling too fast, or overcrowded, and people fatally injured whilst crossing railway tracks.
 There are pedestrian overpasses at every station, but many passengers chose to save a few minutes by crossing the tracks instead!